zerospiel/docs/docs/user-create-service.md

         name: ingress-nginx
         namespace: ingress-nginx
     priority: 100
-  template: aws-standalone-cp-0-0-6
+  template: aws-standalone-cp-0-1-0
 ```

-In the example above the fields under `serviceSpec` are relevant to the deployment of beach-head services.
+In the example above, the fields under `serviceSpec` are relevant to the deployment of beach-head services.

 > NOTE:
 > Refer to the [Template Guide](template-intro.md) for more detail about these fields.